damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Video Calls

-1. For smaller meetings we use Google Hangouts, for larger meetings we prefer Zoom (Google Hangouts technical limit is 15 for scheduled meetings).
+1. For smaller meetings we use Google Hangouts or [Appear.in](https://appear.in/), for larger meetings we prefer Zoom (Google Hangouts technical limit is 15 for scheduled meetings).
 1. For meetings that are scheduled via calendar there is automatically a Google Hangout URL added, this is the meeting place.
 Having a url in advance is much more reliable than trying to call via hangouts as the meeting start.
 1. Use a headset with a microphone, [Apple Earpods](http://www.apple.com/shop/product/MD827LL/A/apple-earpods-with-remote-and-mic) are great.
 Do not use computer speakers, they cause an echo.
 Do not use your computer microphone, it accentuates background noise.
 If you want to use your [Bose headphones](https://www.bose.com/en_us/products/headphones/over_ear_headphones/quietcomfort-25-acoustic-noise-cancelling-headphones-apple-devices.html#v=qc25_black) that is fine but please ensure the microphone is active.
 1. Consider using a utility to easily mute/unmute yourself, see [Shush](#shush) in the tools section.